8:30 AM - 2 PM

 There's good news!
 Clean sustainable sources of water have been found.

 Walking for Water is a fundraiser — created by teenagers in Leesburg, VA — for the benefit of indigenous people in Africa.
-Join us for a walk to HELP FIGHT DROUGHT in the countryside near Washington, DC, at the Morven Park Equestrian Center to raise money for the Dagara people to get water.
+Join us for a walk in the countryside near Washington, DC, at the Morven Park Equestrian Center to raise money for the Dagara people to get water.

 Wisdom Spring, Inc.